ONSgeo/sdg-11-3-1/README.md

 7. Population growth rate and land consumption rate are concatenated into a dataframe for columnwise calulation of the ratio of land consumption rate to population growth rate by (land consumption rate/ population growth rate) for time periods 1 and 2 and 2 and 3.

 8. A full report is created by concatenating all raw and calculated values for each geography and between sampled time periods.
-The corresponding name of geographies is reintroduced for clarity in reporting.
+The corresponding name of geography code is reintroduced for clarity in reporting.

 9. The additonal metric of built- up area per capita is calculated for each sampled year by (built-up area / population) for each geography.

-10. To enable reporting on a national level, the first character of each geography code is isolated and assigned to a new column from which groupby.sum() can be used.
+10. To enable reporting on a national level, the first character of each geography code is isolated and assigned to a new column from which groupby.sum() is used.

+Full programatic calculation and methodology is found within `in sdg_11_3_1_src/sdg_11_3_1.py`.

 ### Outputs

 Currently available outputs include:

-A full report of population numbers, land cover, population growth rate, land consumption rate, ratio of land consumption to population growth rate and built-up area per captita per small area geography for (and between) each sampled time period.
+- A full report of population numbers, land cover, population growth rate, land consumption rate, ratio of land consumption to population growth rate and built-up area per captita per small area geography for (and between) each sampled time period (.csv).

-A full report of the same metrics as above, for each country.
+- A full report of the same metrics as above, for each country (.csv).

 ## Notes